pkp/addThis/README.md

 # Compatibility

-- OJS 3.2 and newer
+- OJS and OMP 3.3.x (see the Plugin Gallery within OJS or OMP for specifics)
-- OMP 3.2 and newer (previous releases of OMP included this plugin in the distribution)

 # License
 Distributed under the GNU GPL v3.
 For full terms see the file `LICENSE`.